Tuesday, February 27, 2024

 Throw in a third, looser confederation, some independent planets, a deep history wherein the empire sprawled out from its heart to encompass nearly all the Pale, back when populations were smaller and laws less defined, only to convulse and contract and spit out offshoots.
 Accept that some things are placeholders and it's not all polished and perfect yet.
 Hardly anybody's going to read it anyway!
 Here's one month's work:

-1. The knights of the empire (placeholder name?) and the commissars of the union (placeholder name) are similar, even mutually sympathetic figures, held up in their respective societies as paragons of honor and self-sacrifice (both groups are, of course, fallible and corruptible, much as each society would like to pretend otherwise), prepared to give up decades of their lives, maybe the entire length of their lives, to travel the stars and enforce the law.
-The law of the union is of course superficially quite distinct from that of the empire, but many of the fundamental principles are similar.
-Both are ultimately derived from the Rule, which is older than the empire itself.
+1. The knights of the Empire and the commissars of the Continuum are similar, even mutually sympathetic figures, held up in their respective societies as paragons of honor and self-sacrifice (both groups are, of course, fallible and corruptible, much as each society would like to pretend otherwise), prepared to give up decades of their lives, maybe the entire length of their lives, to travel the stars and enforce the law.
+The law of the Continuum is of course superficially quite distinct from that of the Empire, but many of the fundamental principles are similar.
+Both are ultimately derived from the Rule, which is older than the Empire itself.

-2. The universal language promulgated by the First Emperor and now widespread throughout the empire, the union, and all the worlds of the River was derived, based, so the story goes, on the emperor's deep studies of ancient texts, from several prominent Indo-European languages (i.e., it's Anglo-Esperanto), and is written with a script, also carefully selected by the emperor, derived from Hangul.
+2. The universal language promulgated by the First Emperor and now widespread throughout the Empire, the Continuum, and all the worlds of the River was derived, based, so the story goes, on the emperor's deep studies of ancient texts, from several prominent Indo-European languages (i.e., it's Anglo-Esperanto), and is written with a script, also carefully selected by the emperor, derived from Hangul.

 5. In secret, wary of old taboos and prejudices, some scholars attempt to study the evidence of technological civilization in the space beyond the Pale, working to decipher the “language” of the Outsiders, if indeed that is what the strange, sporadic signals are, and to predict their motions and actions.

-6. The confederation (placeholder name?) and the independent systems that defy the emperor's divine authority are known as the Recusant Worlds.
-Irredentist extremists apply this epithet to the union as well.
+6. The independent systems that defy the emperor's divine authority are known as the Recusant Worlds.
+Irredentist extremists apply this epithet to the Continuum as well.

 8. Rumors persist of androids, synthetic beings that simulate human life perfectly.
 It is said that they were created in the distant past, during the Age of Strife or before, and can even reproduce as humans do; they are, some stories say, indistinguishable from humans down to the molecular level.